 - 1 pt pistachio or vanilla ice cream

 - Step 1: Peel the lemon with a vegetable hand-peeler in 6 strips.
 Place the water, maple syrup, vanilla and lemon strips in a large heavy-bottomed pot and bring to boiling point.
 Reduce the heat to medium to medium-high and add the pears, cut-side down.
 Fast-simmer for 50 to 60 minutes, turning the pears over once, two-thirds of the way through the cooking.
 When the liquid has almost all evaporated and starts foaming up, remove pot from heat and transfer the pears, lemon peels, vanilla and syrup to a bowl to cool to room temperature.
 Cover and refrigerate until well chilled (about 2 hours).

 - Cook’s note: The pears can be refrigerated for up to 3 days.

-- Step 5: Place 2 pear halves, cut-side down, on a large dessert plate.
-Place one scoop of ice cream near the stem part of the pears.
+- Step 5: To serve – Place 2 pear halves in a dessert bowl or glass.
+Top with one or two scoops of ice cream.
 Drizzle with the pear juices and the chocolate sauce.
 Garnish with one lemon strip and serve immediately.